 Stretching before and after workouts and incorporating yoga into your wellness routine can help with flexibility.
 Unsurprisingly, the connective tissues you want to keep mobile are closely related to the muscles you want to keep flexible.
 Incorporate thoracic movements, hip movements, wrist drills, and shoulder exercises to improve mobility.

-Whether you add mobility into your routine through an online video series, foam roller, or by focusing on dynamic warm-ups, what’s most important for improving mobility is doing a little bit everyday.
+Whether you add mobility into your routine through an online video series, foam roller, or by focusing on dynamic warm-ups, what’s most important for improving mobility and flexibility is doing a little bit everyday.
 So, the next time you have five minutes to spare, stretch out and move your muscles.
 Your body will thank you.